Donearm/Scientia/content/operating_systems/linux/RaspberryPiOs.md

 More info [here](î200~https://www.raspberrypi.org/documentation/configuration/wireless/headless.md).

 For a wired connection, it should connect automatically.
 Just make sure that the router the RaspberryPi is attached to is accepting connections from new devices and not rejecting them by default.

+## Set a static IP address

+There are more than a couple of methods but probably the easiest is to use the NetworkManager tui interface, `nmtui`.
+Launch it as root and it will guide you to set up manually both the IP addresses, default gateways, and DNS servers of each connection, both wired and wireless.